makrai/notes/maynez2005-faithful-abs-summ.md

 # 2 Hallucinations in Summarization

 * Open-ended generation
-  * the task of generating text that forms a natural continuation from the input
+  * task: generating text that forms a natural continuation from the input
   * focus has been text that is more human-like
     * i.e., less repetitive or dull with more content-related words
     * Holtzman+ 2020; Welleck+ 2020; See+ 2019